 Remodelling Desire2Win Mindset Transformation (MT)

-Desire2Win Mindset Transformation (MT) is renewing the model and content to become more interactive, intentional and intuitive in exploring the components needed to provide an impactful emotional health and well-being workshop.
+Desire2Win Mindset Transformation (MT) is updating the model and content to be more interactive, deliberate, and intuitive in exploring the components needed for an impactful emotional health and well-being workshop.

-Desire2Win's youth transformation will now have five themes connecting the emotional health components to frequent issues that impact young people's lives daily.
-It will incorporate spiritual enrichment not for religiosity but to build character, overcome limiting beliefs, challenge moral values and principles, and improve the quality of life.
+The youth transformation themes will now incorporate five modules that connect the emotional health components to common issues impacting young people's daily lives.
+It will include spiritual enrichment, not for religiosity but to build character, overcome limiting beliefs, challenge moral values and principles, and improve the quality of life.

 What is Emotional Health?

-Emotional health involves how you think and feel about your sense of wellbeing and your ability to cope with life events.
-A healthy emotional disposition also considers how you behave and respond to situations and relationships.
-Much of emotional ill-health stems from the entrapment of past events that resurface in your conscious mind, making them appear present.
+Emotional health concerns how you think and feel about your well-being and your ability to handle life's challenges.
+A healthy emotional outlook also considers how you behave and respond to different situations and relationships.
+Much of emotional ill-health results from being stuck by past events that reappear in your conscious mind, making them seem current.

 Why is emotional health so important?
 Because it governs your thinking, which is the mechanical drive of everything you do.